Bill Wood

 Synopsis: A hot-headed young butcher, who is also a kung fu disciple, gets embroiled in a feud with a rival shaolin temple.

-Like Jackie Chan, it hardly seems fair adding a Sammo Hung movie to this list.
+It's a bit unfair adding a Sammo Hung movie to this list as he's every bit the megastar as Bruce and Jackie in his homeland.
 Westerners may recognize Hung from the short-lived CBS drama Martial Law, but his storied career in kung fu cinema is the stuff of legend.

 Of Hung's earliest films, Butcher is a must-see.
 The credits read like a who's who of classic kung fu, including future The Matrix and Crouching Tiger, Hidden Dragon fight guru Yuen Woo-Ping, and Tak-Hing Kwan reprising his role as the legendary Wong Fei-Hung, the single-most important name in early martial arts cinema.